lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_freedom_and_transcendence.md

 creativity surges or fierce longing stirs beneath the surface, we are in dialogue with the daimonic.
 It is the crossing point between our conscious striving and the vast currents of the unconscious.
-It is the great surrender into the ocean truth of our becoming.
+It is the great surrender into the ocean of our becoming.

 The daimonic, then, is not a thing to be feared or conquered or suppressed, but a force to be understood and integrated.
-It asks us to take responsibility for our inner world, to channel its raw energy into expressions that align with the unfoldment of our higher purpose.
+It asks us to take responsibility for our inner world, to channel its raw energy into expressions that align with the subtlest winds and deepest currents of our most authentic becoming.

 [<img src="../../../../images/mandalas/mandala-the_daimonic.jpg" width="512"/>](../../../../images/mandalas/mandala-the_daimonic.jpg)